-The DSD mode provides a low-pass filtering function.
+The DSD mode provides a low-pass filtering function to convert the 1-bit oversampled data stream to the analog domain.
 The filtering is provided using an analog FIR filter structure.
-Four FIR responses are available, and are selected by the DMF[1:0] bits of control register 18.
+Four FIR responses are available, and are selected via the serial control interface.

-The DSD bit must be set before inputting DSD data; otherwise, the PCM1792 erroneously detects the TDMCA mode, and commands are not accepted through the serial control interface.
+The DSD bit must be set before inputting DSD data; otherwise, the PCM1791A erroneously detects the TDMCA mode, and commands are not accepted through the serial control interface.

-Pin Assignment When Using DSD Format Interface
+Pin Assignment When Using the DSD Format Interface